etekin/todo/README.md

 - Only the id of the saving entity is returned from POST method.
 The whole object can be returned instead of that.
 It depends on context.
 - A very simple filtering method was implemented.
 An advanced filtering feature can be implemented.
 Ex:
+- An AOP logging mechanism should be implemented.
+Currently, logging is poor.
 ```java
 @PostMapping("/items-by-filter")
 public ResponseEntity<List<ItemDto>>filterItems(@RequestBody ItemFilter filter){